mr13441176/freedom/README.md

 	$ cd bootrom/freedom-u540-c000-bootloader/
 	$ sudo dd if=vc707fsbl.bin of=/dev/sdX4 bs=4096 conv=fsync
 	where the X4 is the 4th partition of the USB device

-### If you want clean things up

-	for normal make
-	$ make -f Makefile.vc707-u500devkit clean

-	for KeyStone make
+To clean things:

 	$ make -f Makefile.vc707-u500devkit-keystone clean

-### Some notes
+# III.
+Notes

 The maximum frequency for the VC707 board with the PCIE option is 125MHz, and without the PCIE option is 150MHz.
-Built files are under builds/vc707-u500devkit/obj/
+Built files are under **builds/vc707-u500devkit/obj/**

 The important built files are:

-	VC707Shell.v				the verilog source code
+   VC707Shell.v				: the verilog source code
-	VC707Shell.mcs and VC707Shell.prm	the two files for flash programming VC707Shell.bit				the bitstream file for direct programming
+   VC707Shell.mcs and VC707Shell.prm	: the two files for flash programming VC707Shell.bit			: the bitstream file for direct programming

 Sometime the make mcs end with timing error and not continue to generate the final mcs files for flash programming, but still, it did generated the bit file.
 Then, we can manually generate the .mcs from the .bit: